xgg0213/capstone-fp/prep-work/user-stories.md

 ## Demo Features

 ### Order Processing
-* As a user, I can process pending orders (demo functionality)
+* As a user, I can see orders processed immediately (demo functionality)
-* As a user, I can see orders update my portfolio when filled
+* As a user, I can see orders update my portfolio when completed
-* As a user, I can track order status changes
+* As a user, I can track my balance changes after orders are processed